Carreau/jupyter-book/introtojs.md

 The developer tools are a number of panels that allow you to interact with the web page in a way much different than usual browsing.
 You can sort of see that as a powerful debugger that allow you to modify and inspect the running page live.

 To open the developer tools, in **Chrome**, go to the `View > Developer > Developer Tools`.
-I suggest you learn the keyboard shortcut to open the Dev Tools, it's probably one of the shortcut you will use the most (with switching windows) in this tutorial.
+I suggest you learn the keyboard shortcut to open the Dev Tools.
+It's probably one of the shortcut you will use the most (with switching windows) in this tutorial.